 You also realize that you need that income for a very long time.
 So buying long-term investments seems like the right thing to do.
 Your only problem is that you want to get an income check every year and don’t know how to do it.
 Let me solve that problem for you right here and now.
 Look the graph below:

-This shows what happens to an investment of $100,000 made in the S&P 500 over many many years.
-(You can’t invest directly in the S&P 500 buy you can buy any number of index funds or ETFs that do and your returns will probably be pretty darn close to the numbers you see above.)
+This shows what happened to an investment of $100,000 made in the S&P 500 over many many years.
+(You can’t invest directly in the S&P 500 but you could have purchased any number of index funds or ETFs that do and your returns would probably be pretty darn close to the numbers you see above.
+The only problem is that the past is no indication of the future.
+Darn it.)

 Look at column “C” and see what theoretically happens to the value of your $100,000 investment – after the market does it’s thing and after you withdraw 4% of the value of the account value at year end.
 (We’re going to see how this value impacts your income in just a minute or two.
 Patience.)